barbazul/1kfa/mod_guide_player.md

 ## Second Phase

-If you choose not to split up the *attack power*, you will simply lose that many Stamina points.
+After the *attack power* is calculated, you can choose to take a Wound rather than losing that many Stamina points.

+You can always choose to absorb the whole amount of *attack power* by taking a single Wound.

 Let's say your character was attacked with a sword and the dice were rolled and summed up to 7.
 You can either lose 7 Stamina points, or choose to take a Wound instead.

-Let's further say your character had lost 3 Stamina points earlier.
-With only 7 Stamina points left, this might be a good time to take a Wound.
+Let's further say your character had lost 3 Stamina points earlier in the battle.
+With only 7 Stamina points left, it's a wise time to take a Wound.

-You can always choose to absorb the whole amount of *attack power* by taking a single Wound.

 ## Third Phase

-In the third phase, you can absorb Stamina and Harm with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.
+In the third phase, you can absorb Stamina and Wounds with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.

 ## Fourth Phase: Stamina / Exhaustion

 Characters have 10 Stamina points.

-To win at combat, a character's foes must be subdued or pacified before the player loses 10 cards from their Deckahedron.
+To win at combat, a character's foes must be subdued or pacified before 10 cards are lost from the Deckahedron.

 When you are instructed to lose a Stamina point: